bhavesh0200/bhavesh0200/README.md

 - 👋 Hi, I’m @bhavesh0200
-- 👀 I’m interested in getting an internship as a data analyst
+- 👀 I’m interested in getting an internship as a Data Scientist
 - 🌱 I’m currently learning Masters in Data Science
 - 💞️ I’m looking to collaborate on projects on machine learning
 - 📫 How to reach me 'bhaveshwadekar110@gmail.com'